Sawmonabo/HousePricePrediction/README.md

 <p>We used ratio calculated variables strictly to avoid the multicollinearity problem when used in mainly linear regression models.
 A pre-defined method function in python called Variance Inflation Factor can also be used to determine the strength of the correlation between various independent models.
 If our variables from our features are less than a VIF score of 10, it can be used.

-## Train and Test Split w/ K-Folds Cross Validation
+## Train and Test Split with Cross Validation

 <p>For supervised machine learning problems, there are some tools used to prevent/minimize overfitting.
 For example, with linear regression, we usually fit the model on a training set to make predictions for the test set (the data that wasn’t trained).
 To further break this down, I split the data into two subsets: training and testing data to help make predictions on the test set.
 I do this using the “Scikit-Learn Library” and I use a 90/10 split meaning 90% of the data is used to train to make predictions for our test set, the 10% section.
 The only problem from only using the train-test split is if it wasn’t random and our subsets have certain data that the other subsets don’t.
 This could lead to overfitting, so I solve this problem by including k-folds cross validation.
 As shown in figure 3 below, it basically splits the data into k different folds and trains on k – 1 of those folds holding the last fold for test data.
 It then averages the model against all the folds and then creates a final-best model.